 One former CIA station chief in the Middle East, characterised the diverging roles of the main agencies to the investigative reporter Seymour Hersh as follows: ‘Don’t you get it Sy?
 The FBI catches bank robbers.
 We rob banks … And the NSA?
 Do you really expect me to talk to dweebs with protractors in their pockets who are always looking down at their brown shoes.’[vii]
 U.S. spooks are every bit as manipulative, and far better funded, than their Russian equivalents in a discipline the former CIA spymaster James Jesus Angleton described as ‘the wilderness of mirrors’.

-Vladimir Putin has committed war crimes against his own people, murdered journalists, and invaded countries in breach of international law.
-But he is not a mass murderer in the mould of a 1930s dictator, intent on imposing an inflexible ideology on the rest of the world.
-Crony capitalism or strongman rule probably best describes Putin’s regime.
-His ambitions appear to be limited to restoring the territory of the Soviet Empire to Russia, rather than fomenting World War III.
+Vladimir Putin is not a mass murderer in the mould of a 1930s dictator, intent on imposing an inflexible ideology on the rest of the world.
+Crony capitalism or strongman rule could be used to describe his regime.
+Importatnly, his ambitions appear to be limited to restoring the territory of the Soviet Empire to Russia, rather than fomenting World War III.

 The Russian President is probably best viewed as a Shakespearian villain, whose violent impulses, as Alexander Solzhenitsyn put it, ‘stop short at ten or so cadavers, because they have no ideology.’[viii]
-This offers scant consolation to the hundreds of political prisoners rotting in Moscow’s prisons, but Putin has shown no genocidal tendencies, thus far.
+This offers scant consolation political prisoners in Russian prisons, but Putin has certainly shown no genocidal tendencies.
 Soviet technology has been in decline vis-à-vis the West since the 1960s, and with the breakup of the Union the rump Russian state lost important technological and industrial centres, such as Dnipropetrovsk in Ukraine; but the English-speaking world remains fixated on the threat.

 The academic author Timothy Snyder is a leading purveyor of Russian history, and mythology.
 In a recent interview he stated: